Snapshot taken during our Annual Meeting in Feb. 2024.

 Most applications for the exchange fellowships are considered early in each calendar year so that students have a chance to prepare for their summer ahead.
 However, applications will be considered year-round.
 Contact Dr. Berben for an application form.

-Six UC RCC Center researchers benefited from the internship program:
+Seven UC RCC Center researchers benefited from the internship program:

 Dolores Rodriguez